De Blasio, Stringer announce mutual support

 “We’ve managed together during the last four years to really focus on a progressive vision of fiscal responsibility,” he said.
 “And I’m proud of that.”

-Stringer’s name was repeatedly floated as a possible challenger to de Blasio in the mayoral race, but in February during a radio interview on WNYC, Stringer said he did not plan on waging a bid against the incumbent mayor.
+Stringer’s name was repeatedly floated as a possible challenger to de Blasio in the mayoral race, but in February during a radio interview on WNYC, Stringer said he did not plan to run against a bid against the incumbent mayor.

 Comments